jnozzi/cocoadev.com/markdown/FinddevPathForUSB.md

     // the same rules as kernel drivers: mainly it needs to follow the USB Common Class Specification, pp. 6-7.
     // See also <http://developer.apple.com/qa/qa2001/qa1076.html>.
     // One exception is that you can use the matching dictionary "as is", i.e. without adding any matching
-    // criteria to it and it will match every General/IOUSBDevice in the system.
-General/IOServiceAddMatchingNotification will
+    // criteria to it and it will match every IOUSBDevice in the system.
+IOServiceAddMatchingNotification will
     // consume this dictionary reference, so there is no need to release it later on.

-    matchingDict = General/IOServiceMatching(kIOUSBDeviceClassName);	// Interested in instances of class
+    matchingDict = IOServiceMatching(kIOUSBDeviceClassName);	// Interested in instances of class
-                                                                // General/IOUSBDevice and its subclasses
+                                                                // IOUSBDevice and its subclasses
     if (!matchingDict)
     {
         printf("Can't create a USB matching dictionary\n");